strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .5 =
+* FEATURE: Added [pmpro_addon_packages] shortcode which can be used to show a list of all pages marked as addon packages.
+See the description section above for instructions on how to use.

 = .4.5 =
 * If no free level is available for an addon package, the checkout link will now default to the first required level when non-members view the page.